Henry II of England: Thomas Becket controversy

 One of the major international events surrounding Henry during the 1160s was the Becket controversy.
-When the archbishop of Canterbury, Theobald of Bec, died in 1161 Henry saw an opportunity to reassert his rights over the Church in England.
+When the archbishop of Canterbury, Theobald of Bec, died in 1161, Henry saw an opportunity to reassert his rights over the Church in England.
 Henry appointed Thomas Becket, his English chancellor, as archbishop in 1162.
 According to the historian Thomas M. Jones, Henry probably believed that Becket, in addition to being an old friend, would be politically weakened within the Church because of his former role as chancellor, and would therefore have to rely on his support.
-Both Henry's mother and wife appear to have had doubts about the appointment, but nevertheless, he went ahead.
-His plan did not achieve the desired result, as Becket promptly changed his lifestyle, abandoned his links to the King, and portrayed himself as a staunch protector of Church rights.
+Both Henry's mother and wife appear to have had doubts about the appointment, but nevertheless, the King went ahead.
+His plan did not achieve the desired result, as Becket promptly changed his lifestyle, abandoned his links to Henry, and portrayed himself as a staunch protector of Church rights.

 Henry and Becket quickly disagreed over several issues, including Becket's attempts to regain control of lands belonging to the archbishopric and his views on Henry's taxation policies.
 The main source of conflict concerned the treatment of clergy who committed secular crimes.
-Henry argued that the legal custom in England allowed the King to enforce justice over these clerics while Becket maintained that only church courts could try the cases.
+Henry argued that the legal custom in England allowed the King to enforce justice over these clerics while Becket maintained that only church courts could try these cases.
 The matter came to a head in January 1164 when Henry forced through agreement to the Constitutions of Clarendon.
 Under tremendous pressure, Becket temporarily agreed but changed his position shortly afterwards.
 The legal argument was complex at the time and remains contentious.
 (Note: Current academic opinion broadly maintains that Henry was right to assert that the Constitutions represented the existing customs in England, but that Becket was also correct to argue that these customs were not in accordance with ecclesiastical law.)

 The argument between Henry and Becket became both increasingly personal and international in nature.
-Henry occasionally displayed a fierce temper and bore grudges, and according to the historian Josiah Cox Russell, Becket was vain, ambitious and overly political.
+Henry occasionally displayed a fierce temper and bore grudges, and according to the historian Josiah Cox Russell, Becket was vain, ambitious and excessively political.
 Neither man was willing to back down; both sought the support of Pope Alexander III and other international leaders, arguing their positions in various forums across Europe.
 The situation worsened in 1164 when Becket fled to France to seek sanctuary with Louis VII.
 Henry harassed Becket's associates in England, and Becket excommunicated religious and secular officials who sided with the king.
-The Pope supported Becket's case in principle but needed Henry's support in dealing with Frederick I, Holy Roman Emperor, so he repeatedly sought a negotiated solution.
+The Pope supported Becket's case in principle but needed Henry's support in dealing with Frederick I, Holy Roman Emperor, so he repeatedly sought to resolve the matter by negotiation.
 The Norman Church also intervened to assist Henry in finding a solution.